 More significant changes, such as the following configurations, require redeploying the service:

 - Classic deployment method to Azure Resource Manager

 - Azure region

-Starting in version 1806, if you have an existing cloud distribution point on the classic deployment method, in order to use the Azure Resource Manager deployment method you need to deploy a new cloud distribution point.
+If you have an existing cloud distribution point on the classic deployment method, in order to use the Azure Resource Manager deployment method you need to deploy a new cloud distribution point.
 There are two options:

 If you want to reuse the same service name:

 First delete the classic cloud distribution point.
 If there isn't another cloud distribution point, then clients may not be able to get content.

 Create a new cloud distribution point using a Resource Manager deployment.
 Reuse the same server authentication certificate.

 Distribute the necessary software package content to the new cloud distribution point.